This Way In To Music

 So our program uses music-themed sessions to engage (stimulating attention), connect (encouraging emotional intimacy), and playfully imitate (mimesis) ways of using music and instruments to enjoy social interactions with others in the family or learning group.

 There are several methods of participation.
 The Program is designed as a Series (Year 1, Year 2, Year 3 and beyond) of 8 digitally delivered sessions that parents, carers and teachers can use to learn and hone these skills.
 We also offer downloadable guides to help parents adapt to initial diagnosis and filmed interviews to help them understand the different ranges of professionals that may be able to assist with their child’s development, education and growth.

-Each year, there will be 6 to 8 Digital Sessions of Real Experiences of families using Music Interaction with their children who have a Diffability – plus downloadable resources and tips from Alex Smith and other parents of children on the spectrum.
+Each year, there will be 6 to 8 Digital Sessions of Real Experiences of families using Music Interaction with their children who have a Diffability – plus downloadable resources and special-needs parenting tips from Alex Smith and other parents of children on the spectrum.